 D. Kan.
-Local Rules 7.1 through 7.63 apply to all motions in civil cases, including motions and objections relating to discovery, to appeals in bankruptcy, and to motions to review orders of magistrate judges.
+Local Rules 7.1 through 7.6-3 apply to all motions in civil cases, including motions and objections relating to discovery, to appeals in bankruptcy, and to motions to review orders of magistrate judges.

-BRIEFS AND MEMORANDA
+RULE 7.6 BRIEFS AND MEMORANDA

-- (a) Contents.
-All briefs and memoranda filed with the court must contain: - (1) a statement of the nature of the matter before the court; - (2) a concise statement of the facts, with each statement of fact supported by reference to the record; - (3) a statement of the question or questions presented; and - (4) the argument, which must refer to all statutes, rules, and authorities relied upon. - (b) Exhibits.
-The filing party must separately label any exhibits attached to motion briefs or memoranda and file an index of such exhibits. - (c) Citation of Unpublished Decisions.
+- (a) Content.
+All briefs and memoranda filed with the court must contain: - (1) a statement of the nature of the matter before the court; - (2) a concise statement of the facts, with each statement of fact supported by reference to the record: - (3) a statement of the question or questions presented; and - (4) the argument, which must refer to all statutes, rules, and authorities relied upon. - (b) Exhibits.
+The filing party must separately label any exhibits attached to motion briefs or memoranda and file an index of such exhibits. - (e) Citation of Unpublished Decisions.
 If an unpublished decision cited in a brief or memorandum is unavailable electronically (e.g., via Westlaw or LEXIS), it must be attached as an exhibit to the brief or memorandum.
-But parties should not furnish electronically-available unpublished decisions to the court.
-Parties should furnish electronically-available unpublished decisions to opposing parties only upon request.
+But parties should not furnish electronically available unpublished decisions to the court.
+Parties should furnish electronically available unpublished decisions to opposing parties only upon request.
 Unpublished decisions should be cited as follows: Smith v.
 Jones, No. 02-1234-KHV, 2003 WL 8763523, at 2 (D. Kan.
 Jan.
 7, 2003).

-MOTIONS TO AMEND AND FOR LEAVE TO FILE
+RULE 15.1 MOTIONS TO AMEND AND FOR LEAVE TO FILE

-- (a) Requirements of Motion.
-A party filing a motion to amend or a motion for leave to file a pleading or other document that may not be filed as a matter of right must: - (1) set forth a concise statement of the amendment or leave sought; - (2) attach the proposed pleading or other document; and - (3(3) in the case of a proposed amended pleading, a non-pro se filer must also attach a redlined version of the proposed amendment that shows all proposed changes to the pleading; and - (4) comply with the other requirements of D. Kan.
+(a) Requirements of Motion.
+A party filing a motion to amend or a motion for leave to file a pleading or other document that may not be filed as a matter of right must:

+- (1) set forth a concise statement of the amendment or leave sought; - (2) attach the proposed pleading or other document, including both:

+(A) a redlined version of the proposed amendment that shows all proposed changes to the pleading; and

+(B) a clean version of the proposed pleading; and - (3) comply with the other requirements of D. Kan.
 Rules 7.1 through 7.6. - (b) Where Motion Granted.
-If the court grants the motion, the moving party must file and serve the pleading or other document within 145 days of the court's order granting the motion, or as the court otherwise directs.
+If the court grants the motion, the moving party must file and serve the pleading within 145 days of the court's order granting the motion, or as the court otherwise directs.

-MATTERS EXEMPT FROM PRETRIAL CONFERENCES, SCHEDULING, CASE MANAGEMENT
+RULE 16.1 MATTERS EXEMPT FROM PRETRIAL CONFERENCES, SCHEDULING, CASE MANAGEMENT

-(a) General Procedure.
+- (a) General Procedure.
 After a case is docketed, the clerk will forward it to a judge or magistrate judge for pretrial conferences, case supervision, and management as provided in Fed.
 R. Civ.
 P. 16.
 In cases other than those identified in subsection (b) of this rule, the court will hold conferences and hearings and issue orders in accordance with Fed.
 R. Civ.
-P. 16.

-(b) Exempt Cases.
+P. 16. - (b) Exempt Cases.
 Unless the court orders otherwise in a particular case, the following categories of actions are exempt from the requirements of Fed.
 R. Civ.
-P. 16(b):

-- (1)a) Social Security cases and other actions for review of administrative decisions; - (2)b) all cases filed by pro se prisoners or directly related to the litigant's incarceration; - (3)c) governmental administrative enforcement proceedings; - (4d) forfeiture proceedings; - (5)e) eminent domain proceedings; and - (6)f) bankruptcy appeals.; and
+P. 16(b): - (1) Social Security cases and other actions for review of administrative decisions; - (2) all cases filed by pro se prisoners or directly related to the litigant's incarceration; - (3) governmental administrative enforcement proceedings; - (4) forfeiture proceedings; - (5) eminent domain proceedings; and - (6) bankruptcy appeals; and - (7) actions to enforce arbitration awards.